Skip to main content

 – General Scott, AFRH Founder (1786 -1866)

-A rustic country cottage owned by the prominent Riggs family was purchased as the site for the new home.
-This cottage sat high atop a breezy hill overlooking several hundred acres of farmland in what was then rural Washington.
-The Old Soldiers’ Home began with just one “inmate.”
-Before long, more soldiers moved in, and they outgrew that cottage.
-So a larger “Scott” dormitory was built.
+The site for the new home was a rustic country cottage owned by the prominent Riggs family.
+The cottage sat high atop a breezy hill overlooking several hundred acres of farmland in what was then rural Washington, DC.
+As more soldiers moved in, and they outgrew that cottage, the Home expanded to accommodate a growing list of patrons.

-Inmates were expected to work to earn their keep.
-The Soldiers’ Home had a 300-acre dairy farm, so inmates could cultivate food and remain self-sufficient.
+Residents were expected to work to earn their keep.
+The Soldiers’ Home had a 300-acre dairy farm, so inmates could cultivate food and the campus was largely self-sufficient.
+As the military evolved, so too did the Soldiers’ Home which would go on to admit airmen and women.
 In the 20th century, the Home evolved with the times as the focus shifted away from work toward leisure.
-As the military evolved, the Soldiers’ Home would go on to admit airmen—and women.
-And, the cow pastures became a nine-hole golf course and resident gardens.
+And so, the cow pastures became a nine-hole golf course and resident gardens.

-Today that original cottage is splendidly restored as President Lincoln’s Cottage, a National Landmark.
-The Scott was renamed the Sherman Building, and it serves as offices for the AFRH agency staff.
-The new Scott Building, which opened in 2013, is a model of modern retirement living and health care.
+Today, that original cottage is splendidly restored as President Lincoln’s Cottage, a National Landmark celebrating the use of the cottage by President Abraham Lincoln as a summer home and refuge from the political pressures of Washington.
+All told, Lincoln spent a quarter of his presidency in the cottage, including the months when he penned the Emancipation Proclamation.
+The original dormitory became offices for the AFRH agency staff and the newest Scott Building, which opened in 2013, is a model of modern retirement living and health care.
 Today, residents actively contribute military memorabilia and original artwork to its hallways.

 [Source: Goode, Paul R., Colonel USA Ret., Deputy Governor, United States Soldiers’ Home, “The United States Soldiers’ Home,” 1956]